What is End-to-End Recruitment?

 Select the right candidates

-If you have chosen to source passive candidates, you should only have a select few who you have already qualified by communicating with them and aligning their skills and experience with your job role.
+If you have chosen to source passive candidates, you should only have a select few you have already qualified by communicating with them and aligning their skills and experience with your job role.

 Presenting the offer